 - Over half of physicians who reported feeling burned out noted having too many bureaucratic tasks, like charting and paperwork, as a contributing factor.

-- Physician depression effects patient care.
+- Physician depression affects patient care.
 About one-third of physicians reported that they are easily exasperated and 32% of physicians reported they were less engaged with patients because of depression.

 - Physicians cope with burnout with exercise (50%), talking with family members and close friends (46%) and sleep (42%).